 In 1981, Youth Catalytics set out to improve the lives of vulnerable young people by lifting up the programs and professionals who work with them.
 Since then, the world has changed under our feet.
 Generally, those changes have been for the good.
 Sped by advances in technology, our social and biological sciences have matured, producing an enormous body of evidence about what actually works to move young people toward success.
 Government policy on youth has shaped and reshaped itself many times over, usually, if not always, arching toward progress.
-Predictably, funding for our programs has waxed and waned, at times threatening to break us, but never actually doing it.
+Predictably, funding for our programs has waxed and waned, at times threatening to weaken us, but never actually doing it.

 Through all this, nine U.S. Presidential elections have come and gone.
 Five different administrations, with a sixth now to come.
 And we’re still here.